Hashtag Web3 Logo

 Solo mining became impractical as difficulty increased.
 A miner with a single machine might wait years to find a block.

-3. When pool finds block, reward is split proportionally based on contributed hash rate
+3. When the pool finds a block, the reward is split proportionally based on contributed hash rate.

-• Proportional: Split rewards based on shares in round when block found
+• Proportional: Split rewards based on shares in the round when the block is found.

-Major Pools: Foundry USA, AntPool, F2Pool, ViaBTC control significant Bitcoin hash rate.
-Centralization risk if few pools dominate.
+• Major Pools: Foundry USA, AntPool, F2Pool, ViaBTC control significant Bitcoin hash rate.
+Centralization risk exists if few pools dominate.

 Mining Economics

-• Block Subsidy: Newly minted coins (Bitcoin: currently 3.125 BTC per block after April 2024 halving)
+• Block Subsidy: Newly minted coins (Bitcoin: currently 3.125 BTC per block after the April 2024 halving).

 • Electricity: Largest operational expense.
-Mining consumes enormous energy (Bitcoin: ~150 TWh annually)
+Mining consumes significant energy.

-• Bitcoin Price: Higher price = more revenue
+• Bitcoin Price: Higher price equals more revenue.

-• Network Difficulty: Higher difficulty = harder to find blocks
+• Network Difficulty: Higher difficulty means harder to find blocks.

-• Electricity Cost: Mining gravitates to regions with cheap power (<$0.05/kWh)
+• Electricity Cost: Mining gravitates to regions with cheap power.

-Break-Even Analysis: Many miners operate at razor-thin margins.
+• Break-Even Analysis: Many miners operate at thin margins.
 During bear markets with low Bitcoin prices, less efficient miners shut down, reducing difficulty and allowing efficient miners to profit.

 Geographic Distribution